Actually recording and making your online course is a step that a lot of people fear.

 Although lighting, camera angles and backgrounds are important, the actual camera you use doesn't need to be super expensive.

 You can make pretty good quality videos on your smartphone even.

 Check out this YouTube video tutorial showing how to film and edit videos on a smartphone:

 You can, of course, mix and match these two broad approaches to creating your course by making and then embedding some short film clips into your PowerPoint/Keynote presentations.

 That’s what we did with our mushroom growing course and it’s quite simple to do.

 We paid a local film maker for 3 days of his time to film and edit some particular practical techniques and then recorded a number of more theoretical lessons with slides to accompany.

-The average attention span of an adult is just 8 seconds, and while the people who join your course will stay focussed on your lessons for longer than that, it's really important to keep each video lesson short and shard to keep people engaged.
+The average attention span of an adult is just 8 seconds, and while the people who join your course will stay focused on your lessons for longer than that, it's really important to keep each video lesson short and shard to keep people engaged.

 Ideally, no individual lesson should be longer than around 20 minutes.
 If it is, you should split it up into separate lessons.

 Depending on your course content, you should be able to make most lessons between 5-10 minutes long.